 Pro Tips for Airport

 Pro Tip 1 : The less you carry on your flight – the better.
-Wow Air has strict baggage restrictions and you will have to pay additional for bags
+Budget airlines in Europe have a strict baggage limitation and you will have to pay additional for bags.

 Pro Tip 2 : Departure from Keflavik Airport is a pain, if you have bags to check-in.
 The waiting time and line-ups are long.
 So reach the airport early if you have to check-in bags.